Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 The self-attesting option was also discussed at the same VRBPAC meeting.

-If you haven’t noticed yet, self-attest, self-confirm, and self-identify are all being used interchangeably.
-They all mean the same thing; but it’s new, so still inconsistently said.
+If you haven’t noticed, self-attest, self-confirm, and self-identify are used interchangeably.
+They all mean the same thing, but it’s new, so it's still inconsistently said.

 Now, the CDC has made it extra clear…

 This is a very recent version of CDC guidelines explaining that no documentation is required for access to these doses.
-So recent, we caught a typo before they did.
+So recently, we caught a typo before they did.

 Now, as soon as you stop giggling about “COVID-129,” we can see pretty clearly that a person can “self-confirm” for access to additional doses…